Little House on the Prairie (film)

-Little House on the Prairie is a 1974 American made-for-television film which served as the pilot to the Little House on the Prairie TV series on NBC.
-It is closely based on the Little House on the Prairie novel; second of the "Little House" series of books by Laura Ingalls Wilder.
-The pilot was produced by Ed Friendly with the script written by Blanche Hanalis and directed by Michael Landon.
+Little House on the Prairie is a 1974 American television film which served as the backdoor pilot to the homonymous NBC television series it started.
+The film premiered on NBC on March 30, 1974.
+It is closely based on the novel of the same title; the second of the Little House book series by Laura Ingalls Wilder.
+The pilot film was produced by Ed Friendly with the script written by Blanche Hanalis and directed by Michael Landon.